Special Education Rights and How to Appeal a School Decision in Switzerland

 Your Core Rights as a Parent

 Right to information.
-You are entitled to copies of all documentation produced at SSG meetings, SPD assessment reports, and Schulrat decrees relating to your child.
+You can request copies of documentation produced at SSG meetings, SPD assessment reports, and Schulrat decrees relating to your child.
 Request these in writing and keep copies.

 Right to participate in SSG meetings.
-You are a formal participant, not an observer.
+You are a core participant, not merely an observer.
 Your input is part of the documented record.
-You can bring an interpreter, and you should notify the school in advance if you need one.
+Ask the school in advance whether an interpreter or support person may attend if needed.

 Right to request an SPD assessment.
 You do not need the school to initiate this.
 You can contact the relevant SPD regional office directly and request an assessment as the parent.
 The SPD offers up to two free consultations for parent-initiated contacts.